LesothoOfficial Name: Kingdom of Lesotho

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

 Lesotho does not have a local equivalent to 911.
-In the event of an emergency, you can call (266) 2231-0045.
-This number should be answered by police 24/7, but has been known to be out of service.
+In the event of an emergency, you can call (266) 2231 2934 or (266) 2232 2099.
+These numbers should be answered by police 24/7, but have been known to be out of service.
 You can contact the consular section of the U.S. Embassy Maseru using the information below:

 Phone: (266) 2231-2666 Ext: 4124